ziyutum/digitaltwinMA/README.md

 - Search for "C#" and install the extension provided by Microsoft.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
+### Installing Omniverse in Ubuntu
+1. install cache and nucleus (document from Gitlab)
+2. unistall all the nvida
+sudo apt-get remove --purge '^nvidia-.*' sudo apt autoremove sudo apt autoclean
+- install a new driver
+  download .run files here: https://www.nvidia.com/en-us/drivers/unix/ 3.
+    Change to the directory where you have the .run file stored.
+    Type: chmod 755 filename.run
+    Type: sudo ./filename.run

+  eg: sudo ./NVIDIA-Linux-x86_64-550.90.07.run

 ### WIFI Configuration
 1. check all the wlan infos
 uname -r